Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Discussion

-The improved kinetics, transport formulation, and variable thermo-physical properties also allow qualitative comparison with existing counterflow diffusion flame codes, such as CHEMKIN OPPDIF and Cantera difflame codes.
+The improved kinetics, transport formulation, and variable thermo-physical properties also allow qualitative comparison with existing counterflow non-premixed flame codes, such as CHEMKIN OPPDIF and Cantera difflame codes.
 The key finding of this comparison is that the steady-state velocity solution is critically dependent on the flow geometry.
 Specifically, when the in-flowing streams are assumed to originate from nozzles with a finite separation distance, a different steady-state solution for velocity is obtained from the rotational flamelet code because nozzles force a zero-velocity gradient at the boundaries.
 Despite the deviation in velocity near the boundaries, the velocity profiles in the flame zone agree very well for axisymmetric, irrotational flow when the maximum local strain rate is matched.
 This is the region where scalar gradients exist and thus temperature and mass fraction profiles match well between Cantera and the rotational flamelet model.
 The use of a potential counterflow to describe the asymptotic incoming streams better represents the physics of turbulent reacting flows because extinction and re-ignition phenomena are dependent on strain rates.
 In other words, the potential counterflow geometry allows a sub-grid strain rate scaled upward from the resolved-flow strain rate to be imposed as the boundary condition rather than a prescribed mass flux.
 Adding resolved-flow vorticity compounds the ability of the flamelet model to capture extinction and re-ignition behavior.

-Premixed flame cases were also computed to showcase the ubiquity of the rotational flamelet model.
-Turbulent reacting flows are not limited to diffusion flames only and it is thus the belief of the authors that it is important for the flamelet model to handle both flame types.
-It is also noteworthy that the ambient extinction strain rates of premixed flames are 1-2 orders of magnitude less than diffusion flames which suggests poor physical emulation of flamelet models that only consider diffusion flamelets.
-Partially premixed flames appearing in multi-branched flamelet structures should be studied in the future.
+Premixed and partially-premixed flame cases were also computed to showcase the ubiquity of the rotational flamelet model.
+Turbulent reacting flows are not limited to non-premixed flames only and it is thus the belief of the authors that it is important for the flamelet model to handle all flame types.
+It is also noteworthy that, in comparison to non-premixed flames, the ambient extinction strain rates of the premixed flames are larger by a factor of 2-3 while the ambient extinction strain rates of the partially-premixed flames are smaller by a factor of 4-5.
+This suggests that flamelet models considering only non-premixed flames may poorly emulate real turbulent flames having all three burning regimes.